 What’s on offer: Outside of the usual print and digital copy options there are stickers, prints and original pages from the comic also available.

-Why should you back it: Slice-of-life comics play on the innate empathetic qualities of the form to allow us a unique insight into the experiences of their subjects.
+Why you should back it: Slice-of-life comics play on the innate empathetic qualities of the form to allow us a unique insight into the experiences of their subjects.
 Wash Day is a comic created by women of colour for women of colour with impressive-looking visuals from the available sample art.
 Be quick though – this one has only a week left of its campaign!

 – Andy Oliver